 Sudden trauma to the brain can cause damage.
 Traumatic brain injury can be the result of auto accidents, falls, accidents at home or work, and athletic accidents.
-Brain injuries may lead to speech problems, loss of hearing, speech, or sense of touch, paralysis, and other serious problems.
+Brain injuries may lead to speech problems, loss of hearing, or sense of touch, paralysis, and other serious problems.

 About one-half of severely injured patients will need surgery.
-If you are a family member has suffered a brain injury as a result of the negligence of another, you should have your case reviewed by an attorney.
+If you or a family member has suffered a brain injury as a result of the negligence of another, you should have your case reviewed by an attorney.

 Traumatic Brain Injury

 Traumatic brain injury is defined as sudden physical damage to the brain.
 It does not include brain injuries received from birth trauma, toxic substances, disease-producing organisms, or brain injuries that are hereditary, congenital, or degenerative.

 The main cause of traumatic brain damage is from the head forcefully hitting an object, such as a windshield or dashboard of a vehicle during an accident.
 This example is called a closed head injury.
 It also can be caused when the brain undergoes a severe forward, backward, or twisting motion, such as shaken baby syndrome or whiplash.

 If something passes through the head, such as a bullet or knife, the damage is called a penetrating head injury.
 Although a closed head injury is much less “messy” and often leaves no obvious external signs, it involves the brain banging against the skull and can cause more widespread damage.

 Symptoms & Diagnosis of Brain Injury

 CAT scans, MRIs, or other imaging devices that visualize the structure of the brain may be run on the patient.
 However, physical medical testing does not tap into the portion of the brain dealing with functioning, nor does it identify the malfunctioning cognitive, behavioral, or emotional aspects of the injury.